More about Google Cloud Backup

 Cloud Volumes ONTAP’s data security features build on this, enabling organizations to use different encryption technologies both at rest and in transit using the SMB3+/NFS4.1+ protocols and immutable write-once/read-many (WORM) storage volumes.
 In addition, Cloud Volumes ONTAP comes with out-of-the-box Vscan antivirus integration and ransomware protection, ensuring both the integrity, availability and reputation of your organization.

-The Cloud Volumes ONTAP high availability (HA) configuration is an upcoming feature for Google Cloud that changes the game in terms of how organizations can achieve high availability, in order to meet a “five nines” service level agreement and maintain a RPO (recovery point objective) of 0, while ensuring strict compliance and data integrity requirements.
+The Cloud Volumes ONTAP high availability (HA) configuration for Google Cloud changes the game in terms of how organizations can achieve high availability.
+It meets the highest service level agreement and guarantees an RPO (recovery point objective) of 0 and RTO (recovery time objective) of less than 60 seconds, while ensuring strict compliance and data integrity requirements.

 Traditionally fulfilling these requirements and expectations with on-premises data centers has been a highly challenging endeavor.
 With cloud, managed services make it possible to create highly available systems with less hassle, however choosing the right services and configuration combination of such a solution still requires expert knowledge.